womenbuildweb3/30daysofweb3.xyz/curriculum/en/1-getting-started/0-overview.md

 ## 🚀 Before Starting

-Join the Discord by clicking [here](https://discord.com/invite/z63rfurXMD) - here's where you'll be able to ask questions, connect with speakers, and get the alpha on prizes we're giving away.

-Mark your calendars to attend the live workshops.
-These workshops will supplement the curriculum and give ya'll opportunities to ask questions live and get live, structured education.
-If you can't attend, all of the videos will be posted in the discord under #workshop-recordings.

 This course is fully async, online, and created to only take 30-45 mins daily to ship in 30 days.
-This acts as a prerequisite for women and non-binary devs applying to our BUIDL Accelerator.
-In order to meet the deadline application for BUIDL, you'll have to finish this project within the next **40 days**.
-If you're not planning to apply for the accelerator, you can feel free to go through this project at your own pace.
+If you're not planning to apply for the BUIDL Accelerator, you can feel free to go through this project at your own pace.

+For women and non-binary devs applying to our BUIDL Accelerator, you must finish this course within the next **40 days** in order to meet the application deadline.
+More details on the BUIDL Accelerator will be released soon.

 ## 👀 Project Overview